gistrec/cpp-geometry-library/README.md

 ---

 <a name="isLocationOnPath"></a>
-**`PolyUtil::isLocationOnPath(LatLng point, LatLngList polyline, double tolerance = PolyUtil::DEFAULT_TOLERANCE, bool geodesic = true)`** - Computes whether the given point lies on or near a polyline, within a specified tolerance in meters.
+**`PolyUtil::isLocationOnPath(const LatLng& point, const LatLngList& polyline, double tolerance = PolyUtil::DEFAULT_TOLERANCE, bool geodesic = true)`** - Computes whether the given point lies on or near a polyline, within a specified tolerance in meters.
 The polyline is composed of great circle segments if geodesic is true, and of Rhumb segments otherwise.
 The polyline is not closed -- the closing segment between the first point and the last point is not included.

 * `point` - a point in geographical coordinates: latitude and longitude
 * `polygon` - a series of connected coordinates in an ordered sequence
 * `tolerance` - tolerance value in meters
 * `geodesic` - the polyline is composed of great circle segments if geodesic is true, and of Rhumb segments otherwise

-Return value: `boolean` - whether the point lies on or near a polyline
+Return value: `bool` - whether the point lies on or near a polyline

 ```c++
 // On equator.